fmidori/fmidori/README.md

 ### Hi there, I'm Fernanda Midori (:

-- Recently finished my master's degree in bioinformatics.
+- 🎓 Recently finished my master's degree in bioinformatics.
-- Developed a method that identifies and classifies toxins from arachnids omics data using statistical and evolutional conservation approches (Position Specific Scoring Matrices e modelos de Hidden Markov).
+- 🕷 Developed a method that identifies and classifies toxins from arachnids omics data using statistical and evolutional conservation approches (Position Specific Scoring Matrices e modelos de Hidden Markov).
-- Developed a method that predicts antiviral peptides and classify them based on their mechanism of action, using Deep and Machine learning.
+- 🦠 Developed a method that predicts antiviral peptides and classify them based on their mechanism of action, using Deep and Machine learning.
-- Currently writing the manuscripts for the computational methods developed.
+- 📝 Currently writing the manuscripts for the computational methods developed.

 **My Reseach Interest**:
+- Bioinformatics
 - in silico Drug Discovery
 - Prediction and Classification
 - Genomics, Transcriptomics and Proteomics